pu2clr/SI4735/README-pt-BR.md

 <BR>

-## Hardware Requirements and Setup
+## Requisitos de hardware e configuração

 This library has been written for the Arduino platform and has been successfully tested on Pro Mini.
 I beleave it will work on any other Arduino with I2C support.